Are you using the new marketing and communications tools to support your fundraising?

 - Use the word “you” immediately in the first sentence or two of your appeal.

-- Your goal in the first part of the letter is to get your reader’s attention.
-(Tom Ahern)
+- Your goal in the first part of the letter is to get your reader’s attention. (from Tom Ahern)

 - Start with a story to draw your readers in.